2023 Most Popular Communication & Media Studies Bachelor's Degree Schools in Virginia

 Women make up 68% of the communications majors at the school.

-Christopher Newport University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the midsize city of Newport News, CNU is a public school with a small student population.
+With a ranking of #6, Christopher Newport University did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
+Located in the city of Newport News, CNU is a public college with a small student population.

 Women make up 62% of the communications majors at the school.